 The purpose for this section of the AREDN® documentation is to identify examples of services that might be useful for communication across a mesh network.
+None of these programs are directly supported by the AREDN® development team.
 Almost any program that can operate on a peer-to-peer TCP/IP network is a candidate for AREDN® networking, but you should carefully select and test your services to ensure they will work within the following guidelines.